Anyone disposing of extra waste should use a registered waste carrier

 In the second case, a resident of Ottery St Mary fly tipped a large quantity of waste in Birdcage Lane and was issued with a £400 fixed penalty notice, which has also now been paid.

 In the third case, an Exmouth resident fly tipped household waste in Tedstone Lane, Woodbury.
 This was a smaller amount of waste and the resident was issued with a fixed penalty for £200, which they have paid.

 The fourth successful case involved a young man who was seen throwing litter from the passenger window of a commercial vehicle.
 This action was observed by an enforcement officer in the car behind and the offender was traced and issued with an £80 fixed penalty notice.
 This fine has also been paid.

 During these investigations the team received details of a commercial company operating in the area, who were potentially involved in fly tipping elsewhere.
 Upon further investigation the council’s officers discovered that this firm was carrying waste without a permit and the Environment Agency has been informed.

 The council advises that anyone employing a third party or contractor must check the credentials of the people they are using.
 All waste carriers, including landscape gardeners and others who take waste away, must have a licence, must provide documentation that indicates where the waste will be taken and they must provide their details.
 Householders and others who generate waste have a duty of care and must keep details of the vehicle being used, the name, address and telephone number of the person taking the waste away, and confirmation of where it is going.
 Alternatively, householders can use the council’s large items waste collection service, which can be arranged by calling 01395 516551.

-For more information about disposing waste responsibly, visit: http://eastdevon.gov.uk/recycling-and-rubbish/
+For more information about disposing of waste responsibly, visit: https://eastdevon.gov.uk/recycling-and-rubbish/